 Classes will be collapsed at the organiser’s discretion.
 Four competitors or more will constitute a class (3 for female classes).
 Encourage others to enter into your same class/age category if you want to make sure you have others to race against on race day.

 The presentation ceremony will commence as soon as possible after most competitors have finished the race.

 Award winners must be at the presentation to collect their prizes.

-All participants must register on race day.
-If you are a non-CWA member you must complete a Trialist Insurance form.
+All participants must register the before race day.
+There are no registrations on the day.
+If you are a non-Paddle WA member you must complete a PWA Insurance form.